Ognjen Vranješ: International career

 Vranješ was a member of the Bosnia and Herzegovina under-21 team for several years.

 In August 2010, he received his first senior call-up, for UEFA Euro 2012 qualifiers against Luxembourg and France, but had to wait until 17 November to make his debut in a friendly game against Slovakia.

-In June 2014, Vranješ was named in Bosnia and Herzegovina's squad for the 2014 FIFA World Cup, country's first major competition.
+In June 2014, Vranješ was named in Bosnia and Herzegovina's squad for the 2014 FIFA World Cup, country's first ever major competition.
 He made his tournament debut in the last group match against Iran on 25 June.

 He retired from international football on 13 February 2020.

 Personal life

 Vranješ's older brother Stojan is also a professional footballer.

 He and his ex-wife Danijela, with whom he had been married for six years, have a daughter named Adrijana.

 During his career, Vranješ has been the subject of many controversies.
 In August 2010, he wore Delije shirt to celebrate his then club Sheriff Tiraspol eliminating Dinamo Zagreb in a UEFA Champions League qualifier, which was construed as provocation.
 In 2015, he made a tattoo depicting borders of Republika Srpska on his left upper arm, which led to public scrutiny.
 He later apologized and covered the tattoo up.
 Because of the tattoo, he had many altercations with BHFanaticos, the largest Bosnian support group.
 In September 2018, he was sentenced to eight months probation for instigating fan violence over his Facebook page during his time with AEK Athens.
-Later that year, it was spotted that Vranješ had a tattoo of Chetnik duke and war criminal Momčilo Đujić on his upper right arm, which got him publicly criticized by the Bosnian FA and the fans, with whom he already had bad relations.
+Later that year, it was spotted that Vranješ had a tattoo of Chetnik duke Momčilo Đujić on his upper right arm, which got him publicly criticized by the Bosnian FA and the fans, with whom he already had bad relations.
 In January 2019, he was once again in center of a scandal, as media reported that he had an affair with Serbian singer Jelena Karleuša, who was married to footballer Duško Tošić at the time.
 In January 2023, he, along with his brother, was found guilty of battering a couple and fined 8.000 BAM.